Scientific Name

 Lampranthus thrive in well-drained, poor soils and are suitable for soils with a sandy or rocky texture, although they will grow in almost any soil type.
 They tolerate exposure to salt and thrive in coastal conditions.

 Water the plants immediately after planting, but let the top inch (2.5 cm) of soil dry before watering again.
-Water your plants in this manner through the first spring and summer they are in place.
+Water your plants this way through the first spring and summer.
 They are drought-tolerant once established when they need watering only during extended dry periods.

 Learn more at How to Grow and Care for Lampranthus.